Algerian frigate Rais Kellik

-Rais Kellik (902) (also transliterated Rais Kellich, رايس كوليش) is a Koni II-class frigate of the Algerian National Navy.
+Rais Kellik (902) (also transliterated Rais Kellich, رايس كوليش) is a Koni II-class anti-submarine frigate of the Algerian National Navy.

 Design and description

 Rais Kellik is a Project 1159T frigate (NATO reporting name: Koni II).
 The frigate has a length of 96.4 m, beam of 12.6 m and draught of 3.5 m.
 The frigate has a displacement of 1,463 t standard and 1,930 t at full load.
 The ship is powered by combined diesel and gas (CODAG) propulsion system, consisted of one SGW Nikolayev M8B gas turbine with 13250 kW and two Russki B-68 diesel engines with 11630 kW connected to three shafts.
 She has a top speed of 27 kn with gas turbine and 22 kn with diesels only, and range of 1800 NM with cruising speed of 14 kn.
 The ship has a complement of 130 personnel.

 The ship is armed with two AK-726 twin-barrel 76 mm guns and two AK-230 twin-barrel 30 mm autocannons.
 For anti-submarine warfare, the frigate are equipped with a pair of RBU-6000 213 mm Smerch-2 12-barrel anti-submarine rocket launchers and two depth charge racks.
 The ship could also carry 22 naval mines.
 As built, Rais Kellik was equipped with one 4K33 Osa-M (SA-N-4 'Gecko') twin missile launcher with capacity of 20 missiles for anti-aircraft and limited anti-surface capability.

 As built, the ship sensor suites includes 3P-60 UE weapons control, MR-302 Rubka ("Strut Curve") air/surface search radar, Don-2 navigation radar, "High Pole B" IFF, "Watch Dog" and "Quad Loop" Electronic Support Measures (ESM) systems, two optronic directors, and MG-322 hull-mounted sonar.
 Fire control for the weapons consisted of Fut-B ("Hawk Screech") radar for the 76 mm guns, MR-104 Rys ("Drum Tilt") radar for the 30 mm autocannons, and MPZ-301 ("Pop Group") radar for missile control.
 The vessel was also equipped with two PK-16 decoy-dispenser system which used chaff as a form of missile defense.